 North America is home to thousands of animal species, and hundreds are known to hibernate or use short periods of torpor to survive cold winters or hot summers.
 Winter in northern states can be very harsh, and summers in the south can be dry and hot.
 Being able to hibernate is a significant advantage for survival.
 Some animals even girth birth during hibernation!

 In preparation for their hibernation period, bears will dig out a den.
 This could be dug from the ground around tree roots, a space in a rock crevice, a hollow tree, or under fallen trees.
-Black bears can be found right across North America, with brown bears present in Yellowstone, Glacier, Grand Teton, and North Cascades National Parks.
+Black bears can be found across North America, with brown bears present in Yellowstone, Glacier, Grand Teton, and North Cascades National Parks.

 Instead of eating food to store up fat before fall arrives, chipmunks are hoarders.
 Like squirrels, they will spend late summer gathering nuts, seeds, and berries they hide in their burrows.
 This food is what they eat during winter on the days they wake from torpor.